ddd-Makbema/ankiBowl/README.md

 4. Download [ankiBowl.exe](ankiBowl.exe)
+4b.
+For ankibowl_latin, download then entire dist folder and run the .exe from that or run ankiBowl_latin.py with all dependencies installed
-5. run it and follow the instructions
+6. run it and follow the instructions

 <b> Make a new deck called "ankiConnect" <b>